tallhamer/MapApp/README.md

 > surfaces to DICOM](#experimental-synthetic-cTs) which will be discussed later in the documentation

-Visual verification of the registration between the DICOM body structure and the MapRT surface is crutial to the proper use of the clearance map generated from the MapRT surface.
-If, as in the case represented by the image above, the DICOM body structure and the MapRT surface are properly aligned the clearance map can be trusted to give you the proper understanding of the available beam arrangements during planning.
-However, if the the DICOM body structure and the MapRT surface are not properly aligned (similar to the image below) the clearance map cannot be trusted to properly reflect the conditions during delivery and can actually produce rather than help avoid collisions by improperly identifying safe beam locations during the planning process.
+Visual verification of the registration between the DICOM body structure and the MapRT surface is crutial to the proper use of the clearance map generated using the MapRT surface captured during CT simulation.
+If, as in the case represented by the image above, the DICOM body structure and the MapRT surface are properly aligned, the clearance map can be trusted to provide an accurate understanding of the available beam arrangements during planning.
+However, if the DICOM body structure and the MapRT surface are not properly aligned (as shown in the image below), the clearance map cannot be trusted to accurately reflect the conditions during delivery and may actually cause collisions rather than help the user avoid them.

 <p align="center">
 <img src="images\misalignment_0.png" width="400"/>